samfrances/udacity-kalah/README.md

         South --->
 ```

-The game state at any particular point in the game is representing by a tuple
+The game state at any particular point in the game is internally representing by a tuple
 of the form `(player who moves next, board)`.
 The player who moves next is
 represented as either `'N'` for the northern player or `'S'` for the southern
 player.

+In terms of the API, the game state is represented to the client by a `GameForm`,
+with the `next_player` field giving the player who moves next, and the `board`
+field giving the state of the board.

 'Moves' are sent to the `make_move` endpoint, specifying the index of the house
 chosen.
 The `make_move` endpoint will reply with the resulting